Brix: Refractive index

 Dissolution of sucrose and other sugars in water changes not only its specific gravity but its optical properties, in particular its refractive index and the extent to which it rotates the plane of linearly polarized light.
 The refractive index, nD, for sucrose solutions of various percentage by mass has been measured and tables of nD vs. °Bx published.
 As with the hydrometer, it is possible to use these tables to calibrate a refractometer so that it reads directly in °Bx.
 Calibration is usually based on the ICUMSA tables, but the user of an electronic refractometer should verify this.

 Infrared absorption

 Sugars also have known infrared absorption spectra and this has made it possible to develop instruments for measuring sugar concentration using mid-infrared (MIR), non-dispersive infrared (NDIR), and Fourier transform infrared (FT-IR) techniques.
-In-line instruments are available which allow constant monitoring of sugar content in sugar refineries, beverage plants, wineries, etc. As with any other instruments, MIR and FT-IR instruments can be calibrated against pure sucrose solutions and thus report in °Bx, but there are other possibilities with these technologies, as they have the potential to distinguish between sugars and interfering substances.
+In-line instruments are available that allow constant monitoring of sugar content in sugar refineries, beverage plants, wineries, etc. As with any other instruments, MIR and FT-IR instruments can be calibrated against pure sucrose solutions and thus report in °Bx, but there are other possibilities with these technologies, as they have the potential to distinguish between sugars and interfering substances.
 Newer MIR and NDIR instruments have up to five analyzing channels that allow corrections for interference between ingredients.

 Tables

 Specific gravity

+Formulas derived from the NBS table above: